Keepin It Cloudy

 Keepin It Cloudy (stylized in all caps) is the debut studio album by American rapper Lazer Dim 700, released independently on December 18, 2024.
 It serves as the follow-up to his commercial mixtape Injoy, released nine months prior.
 It does not feature any guest appearances, and was supported by three singles: "Luigi", "Calypso", and "WTM".

 Background and promotion

-The album was initially planned to coincide with Lazer's first-ever tour, announced in late June 2024, with dates shared on July 2.
+On March 13, 2024, Lazer released his debut commercial mixtape, titled Injoy.
+After his debut commercial album release, the album was initially planned to coincide with Lazer's first-ever tour, announced in late June 2024, with dates shared on July 2.
 However, the tour was canceled due to personal issues, and during this period, Lazer's social media accounts fell victim to a series of cyberattacks.
-On September 26, 2024, Lazer provided updates on the album's progress and re-announced his tour.
+On September 26, 2024, Lazer provided updates on the album's progress and reannounced his tour.
 In October, he collaborated with artists such as Benji Blue Bills, Denzel Curry, and Ola Runt, building hype for the album's release.

 Promotion for the album included the release of the double single "Luigi" on November 26, 2024, accompanied by music videos, followed by the third single, "Calypso", on December 4.
 On the same day, Lazer revealed the album's title and announced its pre-save availability.